BelleJohn/Work-Experience-Demos/InExEn_work_Projects/README.md

 - Key insights and discoveries
 - Performance metrics and evaluation
 - Visualizations (if applicable)
-- This work has been presented in 2024 Deutsche Gesellschaft für Gastroenterologie, Verdauungs- und Stoffwechselkrankheiten.
+- This work was presented at the 2024 Deutsche Gesellschaft für Gastroenterologie, Verdauungs- und Stoffwechselkrankheiten (DGVS) and the 2024 United European Gastroenterology (UEG) conferences.

 ### 🔧 Technologies & Tools Used
 - **Algorithm:** Clustering, Classification, Segmentation.